TetieWasTaken/BobTheBot/apps/BobTheBot/TOS.md

 By using any of our services you agree to follow the following conditions without any objections, except with prior written permission by us.
 We reserve the right to revoke or block access to our service at any time if you don't adhere to these conditions, violate our Terms of Service in any way, or for whatever reason we deem valid without justification.

+## Definitions

+- “Bob,” “We,” and “Us” refer to our organisation, contractors, affiliates, and employees.
+- “The User,” “You,” and “Your” refer to the individual person, company or organization that has used or is using our Service or Website; that is in a guild with “Bob,” “We,” or “Us”.
+- “Website” refers to our website located at [blank]().

 ## Essential conditions

-The key words "MUST NOT", "SHALL NOT", "MAY" in all of the following portions of this document are to be interpreted as described in [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt).
+The keywords "MUST NOT", "SHALL NOT", and "MAY" in all of the following portions of this document are to be interpreted as described in [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt).

 ### When using Bob